 Be sure to communicate any problems you are having with The Kent State Online Technology Help Center.
-They can help you with problems with Blackboard, logging into your online course, as well as, hardware and software issues.
+They can help you with problems with Blackboard, Canvas, logging into your online course, as well as, hardware and software issues.
 Contact TechHelp by either submitting a Support Ticket or get help via LiveChat with support staff.
 You can also call 24 hours a day, 7 days a week at 330-672-HELP.

 What are the technology requirements?